-Representing Employees Exclusively In Workplace Disputes And Negotiations.
+Representing Employees In Workplace Disputes And Negotiations

 - Dismissed from work